When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 It’s important to note from the get-go that not every project is right for design-build.
 Ultimately, the chosen project delivery method is what’s right for the owner and it’s their choice in the end.
 If you’re struggling to figure it out, here’s a useful evaluation sheet to determine which project delivery method is right for your project.
 If you want to learn more about the pros and cons of all the major delivery methods in construction, we’ve also composed a handy guide, “The Ultimate Guide to Choosing the Best Project Delivery Method.”

-If you find that design-build is right for you as an owner or contractor, you can get started with these critical steps:
+If you find that the project delivery method is right for you as an owner or contractor, you can get started with these critical steps:

 Therefore, using a competitive procurement process, an owner should consider the following key aspects to hiring the right firm for a design-build project:

 Design-build isn’t going away any time soon–it’s only growing in popularity.
-If you’re an owner or firm new to design-build, it will take time to master and excel in a new process.
+If you’re an owner or firm new to the delivery method, it will take time to master and excel in a new process.
 If you can do so successfully, projects can benefit enormously.

 Need more resources and information?
-Check out the leading source for all things design-build, the Design-Build Institute of America (DBIA).
+Check out the leading source for all things on the method, the Design-Build Institute of America (DBIA).
 There, you’ll find a wealth of tools and information to help you move into this next phase of your building business.